arul-cfkube/redis-spring-app/README.md

 # redis-spring-app
-  This guide is designed to test redis service hosted on pivotal cloud foundry using an app hosted outside the platform
+  This guide is designed to test redis service hosted on pivotal cloud foundry using an app hosted outside the platform.
+This is simple app that connects to a redis service and display a Hello from Redis! message

 # Requirments
   * Pivotal cloud foundry installed with redis